Shaka King: Career

 King's debut feature film Newlyweeds is about a free-spirited young couple who live in Bedford-Stuyvesant and who prefer to indulge in marijuana and hashish.
 The film premiered at the 2013 Sundance Film Festival.
 He presented his next film, Mulignans, in the USA Narrative Short Films program at the 2015 Sundance Film Festival.
 His 2017 short film LaZercism, starring Lakeith Stanfield, tells of a world in which white people suffer from “racial glaucoma.”
 Stanfield also appears in King's second feature film, Judas and the Black Messiah, in which Daniel Kaluuya plays the role of Fred Hampton.
 The feature was nominated for six Academy Awards, including specific nods for King for Best Original Screenplay, and Best Picture.
 More recently, he got a first-look deal with FX Productions to develop television.

+Angelique Jackson of Variety has noted that King is one of those "Black filmmakers [who] are offering an unvarnished look at the legacy of the 1960s civil rights era, examining America’s tortured history of racism ..."